 Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
 To create a 501(c)(3) tax-exempt organization, first you need to form a Massachusetts nonprofit corporation.
 Then you apply for tax-exempt status from the IRS and the state of Massachusetts.
 Here are the details.

 First, you need to form a nonprofit corporation under Massachusetts state law (Chapter 180 of the Massachusetts General Laws ("M.G.L")).

 In Massachusetts, your nonprofit corporation must have one or more directors.
-In addition, you are required to name your initial directors and your president, treasurer, and clerk in your articles of organization.
+In addition, you are required to name your president, treasurer, and clerk in your articles of organization.

 In Massachusetts, your nonprofit corporation name must include "Limited," "Incorporated," "Corporation," or an abbreviation thereof.

-You will need to create and file nonprofit articles of organization with the Corporations Division of the Massachusetts Secretary of the Commonwealth.
-The articles of organization must include basic information such as:
+To legally establish your corporation, you must create and file nonprofit articles of organization with the Corporations Division of the Massachusetts Secretary of the Commonwealth.
+Massachusetts requires that your articles include:

 Before you file your articles of organization, you'll need to have bylaws that comply with Massachusetts law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Massachusetts.
 Your bylaws do not need to be filed with the Massachusetts Corporations Division -- they are your internal operating manual.
 The specific rules regarding bylaw provisions for nonprofits in Massachusetts are set forth in M.G.L.
 180, Sec.
 6A.